langtech-bsc/EADOP_RAG/README.md

 - `synthetic_test_set_100.jsonl`: Synthetic test dataset in JSONL format with 100 test cases.
 - `synthetic_test_set_354.json`: Synthetic test dataset in JSON format with 354 test cases.
 - `test_rag.py`: Test script to run unit or integration tests for the RAG system during evaluation.

+### Deploy the model in a local development environment.

+The model can be run on a local development setup using the docker  image for the text generation inference and pointing to the corrresponding model.

+Read the the following (Docker documentation)[https://github.com/huggingface/text-generation-inference?tab=readme-ov-file#docker] to run the text-generation-inference image.
+And the (Hugging Face documentation)[https://huggingface.co/docs/text-generation-inference/basic_tutorials/launcher] for detailed information about the launcher arguments.